Black Friday 2020 PC gaming deals: the best deals you can get today

 - 2TB – $200 from Amazon US (down from $250)

 Samsung’s 860 Evo is still the best SATA SSD you can buy right now, and both Newegg and Amazon have shaved $50 off the 1TB model.
 This beats its previous all-time low price during last year’s Black Friday sale over on Amazon by $10.
-The 2TB model is also down to a record low of $200 at the moment as well.
+The 2TB model is also down to a record low of $200 at the moment as well at both Amazon and Newegg.

 Samsung 860 Qvo deals: